 Proximities is run by renowned executive chef Andrew Zimmerman and serves global cuisine inspired by street food worldwide.
 He curates the best of street foods into one place to satisfy even the pickiest of palates.
 You can get anything from Paratha with sweet potato chat, to shrimp dumplings, Gochujang, butternut Conserva, and more.

 Aba is one of the few restaurants that serve Mediterranean cuisine in Downtown Chicago.
 The place sees quite the crowd due to its high-quality and flavorful food.
 The beautiful setting doesn’t hurt either!

 They offer a rooftop patio that takes your dining experience to even greater heights.
 This restaurant is probably best for group evenings, although date nights can be enjoyed here too.
 Either way, don’t forget to try the lamb Ragu, or the rib hummus––both are superb.

 Eating is one of the best things to do in downtown Chicago, which is why good restaurants in Downtown Chicago are easy to find.
 The only obstacle is deciding which one to try first!

 If you’re looking to take full advantage of the Chicago food scene by becoming a city resident, we can help you find a place that works within your budget!
-The cost of living in Chicago is high, but LINEA by Common and Common Aberdeen both give you access to an amazing Chicago neighborhood for an attainable price.
-We offer private studios and all-inclusive coliving suites with amenities like on-site laundry, high-speed WiFi, a community lounge, and outdoor spaces.
+The cost of living in Chicago is high, but LINEA by Common gives you access to an amazing Chicago neighborhood for an attainable price.
+We offer beautiful apartments with amenities like on-site laundry, high-speed WiFi, a community lounge, and outdoor spaces.
 Plus, living at Common means that you have a built-in sense of community that is hard to find anywhere else.
 Book a tour to find your perfect Chicago home today!